-a) Child care expenses must be "reasonable" and may not exceed the amount of employment income that is included in annual income.
-If child care is required to allow one or more family members to be employed, the amount of the child care expense may not exceed the total of earned income received by all family members.

-One or more family members can engage in qualifying activities for child care purposes as long as the limitations of reasonable expenses for job search and education and expenses not exceeding earned income for employment are applied.

-- b) The amount of child care expenditure must be reasonable if the purpose of the child care is to allow a family member to actively seek employment or to further his or her education - c) The PHA will make a determination as to what is a reasonable rate for child care based on local conditions and rates.
+- a) Child care expenses must be "reasonable" and may not exceed the amount of employment income that is included in annual income.
+If child care is required to allow one or more family members to be employed, the amount of the child care expense may not exceed the total of earned income received by all family members. - One or more family members can engage in qualifying activities for child care purposes as long as the limitations of reasonable expenses for job search and education and expenses not exceeding earned income for employment are applied. - b) The amount of child care expenditure must be reasonable if the purpose of the child care is to allow a family member to actively seek employment or to further his or her education - c) The PHA will make a determination as to what is a reasonable rate for child care based on local conditions and rates.
 The PHA will obtain information from the social services agency that certifies child care providers, day care centers, federally funded after school programs, etc., and determine a scale of reasonable costs.
-If it is determined that there is a significant difference between in-home care and day care center charges, the PHA will develop a separate scale for each.
+If it is determined that there is a significant difference between in-home care and day care center charges, the PHA will develop a separate scale for each. - d) To claim the deduction, verification from the child care provider must include the name, address, and phone number of the company or individual child care provider, the names of the children being cared for, the number of hours for which child care is provided, the rate of pay, and the typical yearly amount paid (taking into account school and vacation periods).